adbar/trafilatura/README.rst

-Trafilatura: A one-stop shop to gather text on the Web
+Trafilatura: Discover and Extract Text Data on the Web
 ======================================================